 Teams in Shinyanga and Geita will also be trained to manufacture and market Friendly Soap – a simple liquid soap that does not require palm oil (and hence the destruction of palm trees in the process).

 Finally, Water Charity trainers will teach the communities advanced, yet simple to implement, agricultural methodologies known as Permagarden Technique.
 Water used for growing food accounts for the majority of any community’s water usage.
 Therefore, teaching people to get more food for less water, while also replenishing their aquifers and keeping the valuable topsoil from being washed away makes a huge difference.
 It simultaneously addresses food & water scarcity and improves the economic situation of the farmers in the process.
-This effort has been forwarded by a concerted training effort to train the people with albinism directly, as well as a group of HIV positive volunteers who can take this training to the various communities, whereas the albinism community members themselves are unable to travel in this way.
+This effort has been forwarded by a concerted training effort to train the people with albinism directly, as well as a group of HIV-positive volunteers who can take this training to the various communities, whereas the albinism community members themselves are unable to travel in this way.
 See this effort unfolding here: https://watercharity.com/permagarden-training-program-mwanza-and-shinyanga-regions-tanzania

 The program also includes Microfinance and Business Training aspects which will be handled by our partners.

 The overall result will be an integrated program for people with albinism, the very first of its kind, with significant enhancements in both water availability and water quality, and improvements in community sanitation and hygiene.
-It will remove some of the risks faced by people with albinism from people who are hunting them.
+It will remove some of the risks faced by people with albinism by people who are hunting them.
 It will also provide for job creation and self-sufficiency, and the opportunity for people with albinism to work with members of other communities, a significant step towards the removal of stereotypes.
 The health of children will be improved, enabling them to attend school more regularly, as many of them will no longer be taken out of school to walk for water.